-An RDA National Championships Carriage Driving competition consists of the Driven Dressage Test 2022 and a Conobstacle course, which will be a cones course interspersed with two obstacles.
+An RDA National Championships Carriage Driving competition consists of the Driven Dressage Test 2023 and a Conobstacle course, which will be a cones course interspersed with two or more obstacles.
 It will be judged and scored as two phases: Phase 1 - Dressage, and Phase 2 - Conobstacles (overall time, not individual elements).

 - The objective of the driven dressage test is to judge the freedom, regularity of paces, harmony, impulsion, suppleness and lightness, ease of movement and correct bending of the horse on the move.
 Drivers will also be judged on style, accuracy, dress, control of the horse and general condition of their horse, harness and carriage. - The objective of the Conobstacle course is to drive accurately without knocking balls off the cones, and in the fastest overall time possible.
-It will test the fitness, obedience and suppleness of the horse, and the skill and competence of the driver. - In the Conobstacles phase CD Coaches may assist with verbal directions but will be penalised in all classes for using the second set of reins unless on safety grounds. - Conobstacles must be driven at walk and trot only.
-Penalties will be awarded for cantering. - The width of the cones will be 30 cms wider than the standard axle i.e. set at 170cms.
+It will test the fitness, obedience and suppleness of the horse, and the skill and competence of the driver. - Conobstacles must be driven at walk and trot only.
+Penalties will be awarded for cantering any steps. - The width of the cones will be 25cm wider than the standard axle i.e. set at 165cm.
 Any carriages of non-standard width will have the cones adjusted for them, but you may have to drive at the end of the competition after the standard width carriages have all taken part, so that the arena party do not have to set and re-set the cones more than necessary.